arrow-kt/arrow/README.md

 }
 ```

-# Starting in Arrow 0.9.0
+# Dependency breakdown starting in Arrow 0.9.0

-Starting in 0.9.0 Arrow follows the following convention for artifact publication.
+Starting in 0.9.0, Arrow follows the following convention for artifact publication.

 The arrow modules are Core, Effects, Optics, Recursion, etc.